risk-first/website/thinking/Just-Risk.md

  - If you're coding up new features in the software, this is managing [Feature Risk](../risks/Feature-Risk.md) (which we'll explore in more detail later).
  - If you're getting a business sign-off for something, this is managing the risk of everyone not agreeing on a course of action (a [Coordination Risk](../risks/Coordination-Risk.md)).
- - If you're writing a specification, then that's managing the type of "Incorrect Implementation Risk" we saw in [Development Process](Development-Process.md).
+ - If you're writing a test, then that's managing a type of [Implementation Risk](../risks/Feature-Risk.md#implementation-risk).

 ## Every Action Has Attendant Risk